 ON CAMPUS, our Metal Processing Institute (MPI), a university-industry alliance that advances the state of the art in metal processing and materials recovery, has strategic alliances with China’s State Key Laboratories at two prestigious Chinese universities that enable us to combine our shared and unique strengths.

-IN CHINA, WPI is engaged in unique and innovative collaborations like the Research Center for Operations and Productivity Management, a joint research center located at the University of Science and Technology of China (USTC).
-Here, WPI faculty guide U.S. and Chinese students on developing new tools and methods that provides pioneering solutions to global business problems.
+IN EAST ASIA, WPI is engaged in unique and innovative collaborations.
+One such example is WPI’s partnership with the Research Center for Operations and Productivity Management, a joint research center located at the University of Science and Technology of China (UTSC).